jtoledom1/roadmap_proposal/README.md

 # roadmap_proposal
-Proposal alternatives for roadmap projects
+Looking for learn fronted skills?

+Here are some projects you'll find useful to practice your skills

 <table>
     <tr>
         <th>Proposals</th>